COSC3020/tsp-held-karp-ziyuWang6666/README.md

 ### Answer

-The total worst-case asymptotic time complexity of implementation is O(n!+ n*logn).
+The total worst-case asymptotic time complexity of implementation is 	$O(n^2*2^n)$.

 1. tsp_hk function exists sorting cities and has a worst-case time complexity of O( n*logn).

-2. The tsp function is operating a recursive call to explore all possible paths.
-The worst-case time complexity of O(n!), n is the number of cities.
+2. The tsp function operates a recursive call to explore all possible paths but uses a cache to avoid recomputing the same sub cities multiple times.
+Using cache list in tsp function reduces worst-case time complexity from $O(n!)$ to $O(2^n)$ because for each city, either include that city in the current subset cities or not included.
+Since it will go through all cities at least once, the time complexity goes to $O(n*2^n)$, n is the number of cities.

-The algorithm's memory complexity is O(n!) at worst-case.

-When using the tsp function, it computes possible paths for each node with different combinations each time.
-Avoid repeat computations, the results are stored in the cache.
-If the cache already contains the results computed before, the program uses the cached value instead of recomputing.
-However, due to each node having unique numbers of subroutes, in the worst-case scenario, the program may need to go through each node n! times which can result in increased time complexity.
+By combining tsp_hk and tsp functions, since the tsp function is inside the for loop of the tsp_hk function, the total worst-case time complexity is $O(n^2*2^n)$.